 If you're getting bored with just slicing and dicing your fresh watermelon (which, fair), here are a few other ideas of how to cook and eat watermelon to make the most out of its health benefits:

-1. Make a cocktail: If you’re outside sipping a boozy bev anyway, why not make it spiked watermelon juice?
-A half ounce of vodka, some watermelon juice, and a few muddled fresh mint leaves is an instant refresher that gets the okay from Smith.
+If you’re outside sipping a beverage anyway, why not make it spiked watermelon juice?
+A half-ounce of vodka, some watermelon juice, and a few muddled fresh mint leaves is an instant refresher that gets the okay from Smith.
 Or consider a sparkling watermelon sangria like in the below video:

-5. Turn it into a popsicle: Because what screams "warm weather" quite like a popsicle (and a watermelon one at that)?
+Because what screams "warm weather" quite like an ice-pop (and a watermelon one at that)?
 These watermelon-hibiscus ice pops are just the ticket if you're looking for a healthier treat.